STEP INSIDE SYDNEY'S EARLY RAVES, DOOFS & FESTIVALS

 A deep-dive in to Sydney’s early raves, doofs and festivals, and though them, the history of Electronic Dance Music.
 A story shaped by those behind the decks and on the dance floor; written by a 35-year veteran of the electronic dance music community.

-In the 1990s, Sydney’s lower Oxford Street was home to up to 17 vinyl dance music stores.
-Today, just one remains: RecordStore.
+In the 1990s, Sydney’s lower Oxford Street was home to as many as seventeen specialist vinyl dance music stores.
+Today, only one remains: RecordStore.

-Born in 2003 from the ashes of BPM Records (est. 1994), it carries the spirit of a cultural phenomen shaped by the city’s queer underground, unrelenting music pioneers, and dance floor misfits.
+Founded in 2003 in the wake of BPM Records (est. 1994), it carries forward a culture shaped by the city’s queer underground, independent music pioneers, and dancefloor misfits.

-The author’s journey from baby raver and BPM customer to co-owner of the Recordstore, mirrors the evolution of Sydney’s DJ culture.
+The author’s journey from baby raver and BPM customer, to owner of the Recordstore mirrors the evolution of Sydney’s DJ culture itself.

 Photos - golden notions, smoked dreams, phantoms